If you haven’t already done so, please read our information on complaints we can and can't help with.

 Stage one of ABTA's ADR process is free.
 It doesn’t produce a binding result, but complainants have the option to go on to arbitration (stage two) and at this point there would be a fee.

 On average, ABTA's ADR process can take up to 50 calendar days to conclude (if not a lot sooner) and is dependent on the information documents supplied and whether we require more information.

 Before you start you must first have been through your travel company’s in-house complaint procedure.

 1. You register your complaint, giving us all your supporting evidence, but be specific and concise in what you’re complaining about, and what you would consider a reasonable resolution.
 Until we have all the information and documents required we’re unable to ‘start’ the process.

 2. We will acknowledge your complaint and issue you with a case reference number; which is emailed and sent via an SMS text message to you.

 3. We will review the case and give advice.
 Should you need to contact ABTA please reply within seven calendar days.

-4. Depending on the advice we may need to contact the company and ask for their comments, giving them 14 days in which to respond.
+4. Depending on the advice we may need to contact the company and ask for their comments.

 5. Once we’ve received their comments we’ll forward you a copy of their reply.
 If you and the company reach agreement then you can close the case.

-6. If the company doesn’t respond within 14 calendar days or you’re unable to reach an agreement then you can proceed to arbitration.
+6. If the company doesn’t respond or you’re unable to reach an agreement then you can proceed to arbitration.
+Details of which we will give you at the relevant time.
 This is done via your online account that you set up when you registered your complaint.
 Please note, there is a cost involved in arbitration.